DEbinger/bubble-sort/README.md

 ##There are many algorithms that deal with sorting collections of data.
-One of the most basic forms of sorting is known as Bubble Sort and is named by it's nature of the order of data having a "bubbling" effect as a collection of data is sorted.
-We will start off by implementing a Bubble Sort algorithm on a one-dimensional Array.
+I will be going over a few examples.

-##1.Bubble Sort
+####1.Bubble Sort
-  This is a sorting algorithm that repeatedly goes through
+  This is a simple sorting algorithm that repeatedly goes through a list.
+It will compare items, then swaps the items if it is in the incorrect order.
+It will continue to go through the list until no incorrect items exists.
+Then it will go through the list one last time to complete.

    * Unordered sub-list.
 1. Actual numbers don't matter, just that it's a number
    * Ordered sub-list